Totally Barbados

 Water supplied by the BWA is pumped from wells within natural coral aquifers.
 The result is a freshwater source of naturally high quality.

-According to one BWA survey, groundwater has always provided the most significant supply source, providing nearly 90%.
-Around half was drawn from just two wells operating at near-total capacity.
+According to one BWA survey, groundwater has consistently been the most significant source of supply, accounting for nearly 90%.
+Around half was drawn from just two wells, which were operating at near-total capacity.

-According to the United Nations Development Programme, “Of the numerous impacts of climate change expected, increases in atmospheric temperature, sea-level rise and changes in weather patterns are expected to pose problems to the island in the future.
+According to the United Nations Development Programme, “Of the numerous impacts of climate change expected, increases in atmospheric temperature, rising sea level, and changes in weather patterns are expected to pose problems to the island in the future.”

-Effective midnight, Thursday, September 22, 2022, Barbados will discontinue all COVID-19-related travel protocols.
+Effective at midnight on Thursday, September 22, 2022, all COVID-19-related travel protocols have been discontinued.

-Therefore, there will be no testing requirements for entering Barbados, whether you are vaccinated or unvaccinated.
+Therefore, there will be no testing requirements for entry, regardless of vaccination status.

-In addition, the wearing of masks generally will now be optional.
+In addition, mask wearing will now be optional.

 Kind compliments go out to The Barbados Government Information Service.